 Shop by Price

-The Zunis spend years developing their jewelry making skill.
+The Zuni's spend years developing their jewelry making skills.
 Each artisan strives to create his own distinctive design which he utilizes in every piece of jewelry he makes, sometimes concentrating on only one piece, but often producing a variety of pieces, each incorporating his original design.
-It is unrealistic, though, to think that a Zuni craftsman simply creates a design and it becomes an instant success.
+It is unrealistic, though to think that a Zuni craftsman simply creates a design and it becomes an instant success.
 Public taste and preferences, both in this country and throughout the world, strongly influence the styles of jewelry that are made again.
-Styles that are sell readily continue to be produced.
+Styles that sell readily continue to be produced.

 The dynamics of the situation are such that the Zuni jewelry maker must search diligently to find and develop styles and designs which poss the broadest possible appeal, yet which can be made fast enough to earn a living.
 Even after a successful style is found, the designer will occasionally change it in little ways to create a different look.
 Thus, with more than one hundred years of this refining process, truly unique styles of Zuni jewelry have evolved which are produced only in the United States, and which are recognized throughout the world as being among the finest hand made jewelry ever produced.